mehta-lab/microDL/micro_dl/data_organization.md

                     config.yaml
                 yyyymmdd-hhmmss:
                     ...
-            # test select models
+            # Inference and/or Evaluation of selected models.
             test:
                 # config for prediction with test dataset.
-                test_<suffix>.yml # follow the lightning CLI/config.
+                test_<suffix>.yml # config used for inference, optionally copies ground truth and input for evaluation.
+This config will follow the lightning CLI/config format.

                 # inference output on test dataset, may include copies of input and ground truth to facilitate visualization of model performance.
                 test_<suffix>.zarr # Not all test datasets need to have human curated ground truth.
                 ...

-                # configs for evaluation: checkpoint path, test data path that have ground turth included, and choice of metrics.
+                # config for evaluation: checkpoint path, test data path that have ground turth included, and choice of metrics.
                 evaluation_<suffix>.yaml
                 ...